wangyu-/udp2raw/README.md

 # Support Platforms
-Linux host (including desktop Linux,Android phone/tablet,OpenWRT router,or Raspberry PI) with root access or `cap_net_raw`.
+Linux host (including desktop Linux,Android phone/tablet,OpenWRT router,or Raspberry PI) with root account or cap_net_raw capability.

 For Windows and MacOS users, use the udp2raw in [this repo](https://github.com/wangyu-/udp2raw-multiplatform).